Another Coltrane record that I’m over the moon for, featuring five originals.

 B2.
 The Drum Thing (7:22)

 John Coltrane (tenor saxophone), Jimmy Garrison (bass), Elvin Jones (drums), McCoy Tyner (piano).
 Produced by Bob Thiele; recording engineered by Rudy Van Gelder.
 1996 reissue produced by Michael Cuscuna.

-Released on elpee in 1964 in the US (Impulse!, A-66).
+Released on mono elpee in 1964 in the US (Impulse!, A-66) with gatefold cover.

-- Re-issued on compact disc and cassette in 1992 in the US (Impulse!/MCA, MCAD/MCAC-5889).
+- Re-issued on compact disc and cassette in 1987 in the US (MCA Impulse!, MCAD/MCAC-5889).

-- Re-issued on compact disc in 1996 in the US (GRP/MCA/Impulse, 5176769).
+- Re-issued on compact disc in 1996 in the US (GRP/MCA Impulse, 5176769).